joowani/dtags/README.md

 Do you have too many git repositories or vagrant machines to manage?
 Does your work require you to switch between the same directories over and over?
-Are you a lazy programmer who is always looking for shortcuts?
+Are you a lazy programmer who is always looking ways to type less?
 If you answered *yes* to any of these questions, then **dtags** may be for you!

 ## Features

 **dtags** is a lightweight command line tool which lets you:

 * Tag and un-tag directories
-* Change directories quickly using the tag names
+* Change directories quickly using the tags
 * Automate command executions in multiple directories

 All commands come with tab-completion.